VladimirAlexiev/soml/owl2soml/README.md

 declaring inverseAliases?
 tighten up properties cardinality to single-valued i.e. max=1 (very few ontologies use owl:FunctionalProperty) tighten up incoming prop cardinality, i.e. cardinality of inverseAlais (very few ontologies use owl:InverseFunctionalProperty)
-Jem Rayfield how would that be passed on?
+How would that be passed on?

 I definitely think there needs to be a command-line version of owl2soml.
 It's a utility, so it should be easily invocable as a utility. it will need to be re-engineered using JAVA (as part of SOaaS) and made available at existing /soml endpoints: